-- 67. Sprint is an aggressive competitor in the markets for retail mobile wireless telecommunications services.
+- 69. Sprint is an aggressive competitor in the markets for retail mobile wireless telecommunications services.
 Sprint has closely monitored the promotions of its competitors in an effort to ensure that it is able to offer the lowest price in the market.
 Sprint has focused on providing value options for cost-conscious and low-income consumers.
 For example, in June 2018, Sprint launched a plan offering unlimited talk, text, and data for \$15 per month, a substantial discount from the average prices consumers pay today for mobile wireless telecommunications services.
-Sprint experienced heavy demand from customers for the \$15 per month unlimited offering. - 68.
-Sprint's most recent filings with the U.S. Securities and Exchange Commission report that it has been attracting new subscribers and its revenue is growing. - 69.
-Sprint has significant spectrum holdings, including access to approximately MHz of 2.5 GHz spectrum in the top 100 CMAs.
+Sprint experienced heavy demand from customers for the \$15 per month unlimited offering. - 70.
+Sprint's most recent filings with the U.S. Securities and Exchange Commission report that it has been attracting new subscribers and its revenue is growing.

+- 71. Sprint has significant spectrum holdings, including access to approximately

-- 70. Sprint is rapidly deploying 5G service in the United States.
+MHz of 2.5 GHz spectrum in the top 100 CMAs. - 72.
+Sprint is rapidly deploying 5G service in the United States.
 Marcelo Claure, Sprint's Executive Chairman and former CEO, has remarked that "Sprint's spectrum gives us an incredible advantage over the other U.S. carriers to lead the way with mobile #5G."
-12 - 71.
+14 - 73.
 Sprint's ability to compete with AT&T, T-Mobile, and Verizon is further enhanced through the Roaming Agreement with T-Mobile, which will remain in effect even if the Merger is not consummated.
 The Roaming Agreement allows Sprint users to access the T-Mobile network pursuant to the terms set forth therein.
-Because the Roaming Agreement will improve the coverage and quality of the service that Sprint users receive without making additional capital expenditures, enabling Sprint to dedicate more resources to deploying 5G technology, Sprint's competitive position is further improved. - 72.
-The size of Sprint's customer base, along with its infrastructure, spectrum holdings, roaming agreements, and progress towards deploying 5G service give Sprint incentives to continue to offer low prices and high-speed service. - 73.
+Because the Roaming Agreement will improve the coverage and quality of the service that Sprint users receive without making additional capital expenditures, enabling Sprint to dedicate more resources to deploying 5G technology, Sprint's competitive position is further improved. - 74.
+The size of Sprint's customer base, along with its infrastructure, spectrum holdings, roaming agreements, and progress towards deploying 5G service give Sprint incentives to continue to offer low prices and high-speed service. - 75.
 The proposed Merger would eliminate Sprint, resulting in a significant loss of competition, including in the Top 50 CMAs identified in Appendix A.

-D. An "Un-Carrier" Strategy Would Not Be Profit Maximizing for the Combined Company

-74. T-Mobile currently pursues a "maverick" strategy and has branded itself as the "un-carrier."
-T-Mobile has offered rate plans, features, and services that consumers value.
-For example, T-Mobile has offered customers plans that offer unlimited data use, international roaming without additional charges, postpaid service without long-term contracts, and video and music streaming without deducting from the amount of high-speed data allotted to users on unlimited plans.
+D. An "Un-Carrier" Strategy Would Not Be Profit Maximizing for the Combined Company roaming without additional charges, postpaid service without long-term contracts, and video and music streaming without deducting from the amount of high-speed data allotted to users on unlimited plans.
 T-Mobile's strategy also includes local promotions to attract customers from rivals in specific geographic areas.
 The features, services, and promotions that T-Mobile has offered have benefitted all consumers of mobile wireless telecommunications services as other mobile network operators in the United States have had to compete with the offerings from T-Mobile.